magepages/mpdocs/docs/who-viewd-this-also-viewd/index.md

 - Select Enable = Yes to enable the module
 - Block Title:
-  - Name Block at will.
-The block name will be displayed in Frontend
+  - Name the Block which will be displayed in Frontend
-  - If left blank, the default is `Who viewed this item also viewed`
+  - If left blank, the default title is `Who viewed this item also viewed`
-- Apply for:
-  - Is the criterion for selecting Product Detail Page which may be displaying the `Who viewed this also viewed block block`.
-The block can only be displayed on the Product Detail pages of the products that meet the Product Type and Category selected by the Admin
+- Apply for: Select Product Detail Page which can show the Who viewed this also viewed block.
+The block can only be displayed on the Product Detail pages of the products that meet both the Product Type and Category selected by the Admin
-  - Admin can choose multiple options at Product Type and Category
+  - Admin can choose multiple options at Product Types and Categories
-- How to show: there are 2 ways to display blocks that you can choose
+- How to show: there are 2 ways to display blocks including:
   - Ajax Display: `Who viewed this also viewed` block is loaded after the page has finished loading and will need a period of time to display in Frontend.
 This option will be good for the page loading speed
-  - Block Display: `Who viewed this also viewed` block will be loaded always when loading the page and displayed as soon as the page is finished loading.
+  - Block Display: `Who viewed this also viewed` block will be loaded instantly when loading the page and displayed as soon as the page is finished loading.
 This option helps improve SEO for the page
-- Display Position: This is where you specify the Block of the extension to show where the Product Page is located
+- Display Position: Choose the position to display the block

-  - Top of Content: Block of the extension displayed above Content of Product Page
+  - Top of Content: Block is displayed above the Content of Product Page
-  - Bottom of Content: Block of extension shown below Content of Product Page
+  - Bottom of Content: Block is shown below the Content of Product Page
-  - Replace Related Products: Block of extension replaces the default Related Product Block of Magento
+  - Replace Related Products: Block replaces the default Related Product Block of Magento
-  - Before Related Products: Block of the extension displayed above the default Related Product Block of Magento
+  - Before Related Products: Block is displayed above the default Related Product Block of Magento
-  - After Related Products: Block of extension shown below of Magento's Related Product Block default
+  - After Related Products: Block is shown below the default Related Product Block of Magento
-  - Replace Upsell products: Block of extension replaces the default Upsell Products Block of Magento
+  - Replace Upsell products: Block replaces the default Upsell Products Block of Magento
-  - Before Upsell Products: Block of the extension displayed above the default Upsell Product Block of Magento
+  - Before Upsell Products: Block is displayed above the default Upsell Product Block of Magento
-  - After Upsell Products: Block of the extension displays below the default Upsell Product Block of Magento
+  - After Upsell Products: Block is displayed below the default Upsell Product Block of Magento
-- Display Type: There are 2 modes.
-You can select Slider mode or Grid mode
+- Display Type: You can select Slider mode or Grid mode
-  - Slider: Product displays on 1 line, Customer can click the arrow or hold and move the cursor to view all products in the block quickly.
+  - Slider: Products are displayed on 1 line, customer can click the arrow or hold and move the cursor to view all products in the block quickly.
-  - Grid: displays all block products into multiple lines (if there are multiple Product)
+  - Grid: Products are displayed into multiple lines (if there are multiple products)
 - Limit Number of Products:
   - Limit the number of Product displayed in the block
   - If left blank or = 0, the maximum number of Product is shown is 10